DarkStarSword/3d-fixes/Unity5/DX9/README.md

 Unity 5 View Space Correction Template
 ======================================

-**Unity 5.3 has broken the extraction scripts and changed all the shader CRCs.
-The techniques in this template will still work, but must be manually applied to shaders dumped with Helix Mod until the extraction scripts have been updated.**
+**This template has NOT been updated to work with Unity 5.3.
+If possible, use the DX9-New or DX11 templates instead, which have been updated.
+The techniques in this template should still apply to Unity 5.3 by switching to the new extraction script and adapting the fix to the new shader CRCs.**

 **The lighting vertex shader CRCs will have changed - UseAlternateCRC=true may be able to return to the old CRCs (needs confirmation if it works for vertex